 By showing your Shopify products to those users, they’re more likely to find and purchase from you through the sales channel they’re already comfortable with.
 That way, Amazon can also help you build a base of customers that will eventually start buying on your Shopify e-commerce store as well.

-Amazon to Shopify integration – benefits
+Amazon to Shopify integration – Benefits

 Expanding your reach far beyond the Shopify store and boosting your sales and revenue through selling products on Amazon?
 That does sound neat.